seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 Not an inch further.
 But hark you, Kate:
 Whither I go, thither shall you go too;
 To-day will I set forth, to-morrow you.
-Will this content you, Kate?...
+Will this content you, Kate? ...

 **LADY PERCY**
-…It must of force.
+...
+It must of force.

 *Exeunt*